 First OVI Penalties in Ohio

 Most OVI arrests in Ohio involve a person with no prior criminal record.
-If you were arrested for a first OVI then contact an experienced criminal defense attorney in Cincinnati, Ohio, at Joslyn Law Firm.
+If you were arrested for a first OVI, contact an experienced OVI/DUI defense attorney in Cincinnati, Ohio, at Joslyn Law Firm.
 We represent clients throughout Cincinnati and the surrounding areas of Hamilton County, Ohio.

 This article discusses the minimum and maximum penalties that will occur if you are convicted of a first OVI in Ohio.
 Keep in mind that if your charges are dropped or if the charges are reduced to a lesser offense then the statutory penalties and punishments will not apply.

 Call (513) 399-6289 to speak directly to an attorney at Joslyn Law Firm about the facts of your case.

 The Penalties for First-Time OVI Offenders in Ohio

 If you are convicted of OVI in Ohio for a first-time offense, the court must impose a fine that ranges from $375 to $1,075.
 You must also pay a driver’s license reinstatement fee of $475.

 If you submitted to a chemical test and the result was as BAC of .08 to .17 then the judge may sentence you to three days in jail or three days in a Driver Intervention Program.
 The Driver Intervention Program is a 72-hour drug and/or alcohol treatment program that has been approved by the court.
 If you are required to successfully complete a Driver Intervention Program then you must pay the expenses required by the program.